 At Land Signal, we assist with construction and renovation permits, as well as Garden House and Laneway Suite designs.
 Let our experts guide you through every step.

-Understanding the Sign By-law
+Understanding the Toronto Sign By-law

-• Sign size
+• Sign sizes and dimensions

-• Sign height and placement
+• Heights and placement on properties

-• Illumination
+• Illumination and lighting standards

 First Party Sign